5 Weird Driving Laws in Texas You’ve Never Heard Of

 Whether you are driving in Texas or elsewhere, and even if you are following all the rules of the road, unfortunately, accidents can happen.
 When an auto accident leaves you suffering from serious and life-changing injuries, your overall quality of life will be greatly impacted.
 If the accident was due to another driver’s recklessness or negligence, you could at least be eligible for compensation for the expenses and impact the accident has on your life.

 Hopefully, the worst will not happen.
 But if you do end up in a car accident that was not your fault, make sure you contact a legal expert in the field like The Patel Firm, which is a car accident attorney in Corpus Christi.
 And if you are driving in Texas, ensure you follow the rules of the five following driving laws, even if they are weird.
+If for some reason you’re afraid to drive in Texas after reading these, then you might want to consider selling off your vehicle.

 1. You Cannot U-Turn in Richardson